Mon 18th Dec - Sun 21st Jul

 Eliza And The Bear tour dates

-Comedy ukulele ensemble comprising Pete McKee (ukulele), Shaun Doane (vocals & harmonica), Richard 'Bails' Bailey, Toby Foster, Charley McKee, Klive Humberstone & Ginger Dave (ukuleles).
+Comedy ukulele ensemble comprising Pete McKee (ukulele), Shaun Doane (vocals), Richard 'Bails' Bailey, Nick Banks (drums), Johnny Wood (double bass) Charley McKee, Klive Humberstone & Ginger Dave (ukuleles).

 Everly Pregnant Brothers tour dates